js-kyle/connect-assets/README.md

 ### Markup functions

-connect-assets provides three global functions named `js`, `css`, and `assetPath`.
+connect-assets provides five global functions named `js`, `js_inline`, `css`, `css_inline`, and `assetPath`.
 Use them in your views.
 They return the HTML markup needed to include the most recent version of your assets (or, the path to the asset), taking advantage of caching when available.
 For instance, in a [Jade template](http://jade-lang.com/), the code

 ```
 != css("normalize")